 Microsoft Unveils Surface Laptop Ultra with RTX Spark

 Microsoft announced the Surface Laptop Ultra, a new 15-inch flagship Surface accelerated by NVIDIA's Arm-based RTX Spark, in company blog posts and press coverage (Microsoft Windows blogs; The Verge; Engadget).
 According to NVIDIA and Microsoft posts, RTX Spark delivers 1 petaflop of AI performance and can include up to 6,144 Blackwell RTX cores, up to 20 Arm CPU cores, and up to 128GB of unified memory (NVIDIA; Microsoft).
 Microsoft describes the Laptop Ultra as able to run models up to 120B parameters locally and highlights a 15-inch mini-LED PixelSense Ultra display with 2,000 nits peak HDR brightness (Microsoft Surface blog; The Verge).
 Reported availability is this fall; pricing has not been disclosed (Engadget; Windows Central).
-Industry context: this launch is a notable step for high-performance Windows-on-Arm hardware and local AI workflows.
+This launch is a notable step for high-performance Windows-on-Arm hardware and local AI workflows.

 What happened